benoit-dubreuil/fiber-config-generator/doc/development.md

 `mpich`, `libmpich-dev`, `libxml2-dev` and `libxslt1-dev` are necessary for Simulation Generator.

-Setup the `venv` and install the requirements :
+Set up the `venv` and install the requirements :

 ```sh
 python3 -m venv env &&  # Create the `venv`, if necessary